Emergent Polar Metal Phase in a Van der Waals Mott Magnet: Results

 \subsection{Transport Measurements and Electronic Properties}

 Fig.~\ref{Fig_FePSe3_resistivity_pressure}~(a) presents the temperature dependence of resistivity for a single-crystal FePSe$_3$ from 6.0 up to 13.5~GPa.
 The magnitude of the resistivity decreased by four orders of magnitude at room temperature from 6.0 to 7.0~GPa, indicating an insulator-to-metal transition (IMT).
+Another single-crystal sample measured from 2.0 up to 14.0~GPa, shown in the SM~\cite{Ref_SM}, exhibited a consistent IMT between 6.0 and 8.0~GPa.

-At 6.0~GPa, FePSe$_3$ still shows insulating behavior.
+\paragraph{Before the transition} Up to 6.0~GPa, FePSe$_3$ exhibits an insulating character.
 In the high-temperature region ($T>250$~K), where the conduction is dominated by thermally activated behavior, the data can be well-described by an Arrhenius-type exponential expression, $\rho (T) \sim e^{E_a / (k_{\scalebox{0.4}{B}} T)}$.
-Plotting $ln(\rho)$ against $1/T$ allows us to perform a polynomial fit, which yields an extracted activation energy $E_a$ of around 0.08~eV.
-Polynomial fitting details are given in the SM~\cite{Ref_SM}.
+Plotting $ln(\rho)$ against $1/T$ allows us to perform a polynomial fit (detailed in the SM~\cite{Ref_SM}), which yields an extracted activation energy $E_a$ of 0.24, 0.21 and 0.11(3)~eV for 2.0, 4.0 and 6.0~GPa.

-In lower temperature region of the 6.0~GPa data, the resistivity gradient shows abnormal changes at around 124~K with a broad and flat peak, which could potentially result from underlying magnetic transitions.
+At 6~GPa, the resistivity gradient shows abnormal changes with a change of sign in the intermediate temperature range which could potentially result from underlying magnetic transitions or Fermi-surface reconstruction in proximity to the LP to HP transition.
 Further analysis and repeated thermal cycling would be needed to uncover more details.
+We also observed hysteresis in the 6.0~GPa data while cooling down and warming up, suggesting the IMT to be strongly first-order.
+Such hysteresis was not observed in data collected at other pressures.

+\paragraph{After the transition} Above 6~GPa up to the highest pressure point, we did not observe superconductivity in two independent measurements using different samples from the same batch for pressures up to 13.5$\sim$14.0~GPa and temperatures down to $\sim$1.6~K. This was in contrast to previous report of superconductivity with a $T_c$ of 2.5~Kabove 8~GPa~\cite{2018_Wang_pressure_SC_FePX3} .
+Our crystallographic data showed our sample to be of good crystalline quality and the structural model to be correctly interpreted.
+Our samples have equivalent resistivity magnitudes (and hence inferred cleanliness) to those in the reference.
+We make further comments in the SM~\cite{Ref_SM}.
+In the main text, we focus on the newly uncovered exotic transport behaviors enriching the \textit{T-P} phase diagram.